What is Determinant of a Matrix?

 In Above Method Recursive Approach is discussed.When the size of matrix is large it consumes more stack size

-In this Method We are using the properities of Determinant.In this approach we are converting the given matrix into lower triangular matrix using determinant properties The determinant of lower traingular matrix is the product of all diagonal elements For properties on determinant go through this site https://cran.r-project.org/web/packages/matlib/vignettes/det-ex1.html
+In this Method We are using the properities of Determinant.In this approach we are converting the given matrix into upper triangular matrix using determinant properties The determinant of upper traingular matrix is the product of all diagonal elements For properties on determinant go through this website https://cran.r-project.org/web/packages/matlib/vignettes/det-ex1.html

 In this approach we are iterating every diagonal element and making all the elements down the diagonal as zero using determinant properties

 If the diagonal element is zero then we will search next non zero element in the same column

 There exist two cases

 If there is no non zero element.In this case the determinant of matrix is zero

 If there exists non zero element there exist two cases

 if index is with respective diagonal row element.Using the determinant properties we make all the column elements down to it as zero

 Here we need to swap the row with respective to diagonal element column and continue the case ‘a; operation